 Alan Levine feels weird writing about himself in the third person.

-He is recognized for expertise in the application of new technologies to education.
-A pioneer on the web in the 1990s and an early proponent of blogs and RSS, he shares his ideas and discoveries at CogDogBlog.
-Among his recent interests are new forms of web storytelling (including 50+ Web 2.0 Ways To Tell a Story, pechaflickr, and the StoryBox), as well as leading and teaching the open digital storytelling class, ds106.
+Regardless, he is recognized for applying new technologies to education.
+A pioneer on the web in the 1990s, Alan shares his ideas and discoveries at CogDogBlog.
+Among his interests are openness and sharing, strategies for connected learning, building tools for attribution, exploring new forms of web storytelling including 50+ Web 2.0 Ways To Tell a Story, pechaflickr, teaching and building sites for courses and projects like ds106, Networked Narratives, Ontario Extend, and unleashing WordPress based tools with the vague name of SPLOT.